Jump scare: Internet screamers

-An Internet screamer or simply, screamer is an image, video or application on the Internet that has a sudden change designed to startle the user.
-They often include a scary face with a loud scream.
+An Internet screamer or simply screamer is an image, video or application on the Internet that has a sudden change designed to startle the user, typically using a scary face with a loud scream.

-An earlier and one of the most iconic examples of an Internet screamer is The Maze (often called Scary Maze Game) by Jeremy Winterrowd in 2003.
-Disguised as a computer game, the player is supposed to use their mouse to move a blue square along a given path without touching the walls.
-As the player progresses, the walls get smaller, making it more difficult for the player to avoid touching the walls, and forces the player to bring their faces closer to the screen.
-At first, if the player accidentally touches the wall, it will lead back to the start menu and the player has to start all over again.
+A notable example of an Internet screamer is The Maze (often called Scary Maze Game) by Jeremy Winterrowd in 2004.
+Introduced as a computer game, the player is supposed to use their mouse to move a blue square along a given path without touching the walls.
+As the player progresses, the walls get smaller, making it more difficult for the player to avoid touching the walls, and forces the player to bring their face closer to the screen.
+At first, if the player accidentally touches the wall, it will lead back to the start menu and the player has to start again.
 However, once the player reaches level 3, the walls get so thin that it becomes very difficult to avoid touching the wall, which is done on purpose to get the player more focused on the game and possibly to move closer to the screen.
 When the player reaches a certain point, whether they touch a wall or not, an image of the possessed Regan MacNeil (Linda Blair) from the film The Exorcist suddenly appears on the screen along with an edited sound effect of her screaming playing twice.

 Reaction videos

-After the rise of YouTube, Internet screamers gradually transitioned from chain emails to reaction videos where people filmed as they pranked others to click on an Internet screamer and recorded their reactions or using a fictional character's screaming moments edited with jumpscare as it appears as though the character is reacting to a jumpscare.
-A prominent early screamer reaction video was uploaded on YouTube in May 2006 by user "Can’t We All Just Get Along?".
-The video features a boy sitting at a desk while playing The Maze.
-In the video, he asks, "Why can’t I touch this?" and shortly after, an image of what seems to be a demonic monster pops up with a piercing scream (though it's not the Regan MacNeil one).
-The boy screams, hits the computer screen repeatedly and breaks the monitor, urinates in his pants, runs to the person filming him and starts crying.
+After the rise of YouTube, Internet screamers gradually transitioned from chain emails to reaction videos where people filmed as they pranked others to click on an Internet screamer and record their reactions, or use a character's scream edited with jumpscare so it appears as though the character is reacting to a jumpscare.
+A prominent early screamer reaction video (a sketch by Saturday Night Live) was uploaded on YouTube in May 2006 by user CantWeAllJusGetAlong.
+The video features a boy (Bobby Moynihan) sitting at a desk while playing The Maze Game.
+In the video, the boy, initially confused, asks "Why can't I touch this?", however a picture of a scary creature appears with a big shout, the boy hits the screen and breaks the computer, urinates in his pants, and runs towards the person filming him, starting to cry.
 Since the upload, the video has been viewed over 25 million times.
-Maze reaction videos were featured twice on America’s Funniest Home Videos.
+Maze reaction videos were featured twice on America's Funniest Home Videos.